519 672 2121

 3. not have a conflict of interest with other members of the class.

-The class proceeding legislation in the other provinces contains similar language.
+The class proceeding legislation in the other Canadian provinces contains similar language.

 The lawyers do the heavy lifting in pursuing the class action and will typically seek to minimize the burden on the representative plaintiff.

-Are there any costs to starting a class action?
+Are there any costs associated with starting a class action?

-The representative plaintiff is not responsible for the costs of starting a class action.
+The representative plaintiff is not responsible for the costs of starting a class action lawsuits.
 Class actions are usually handled on a contingency fee basis, meaning that the cost of taking the action to court is the responsibility of the law firm.
-Counsel will only be reimbursed for those costs, and paid legal fees, if a settlement is reached or there is a successful outcome at trial.
+Legal counsel will only be reimbursed for those costs, and paid legal fees, if a settlement is reached or there is a successful outcome at trial.

 Class actions are complicated legal proceedings against well-resourced defendants.
-The process can, at times, be overwhelming and confusing.
+The legal process can, at times, be overwhelming and confusing.
+Class actions involve coordinating claims for a large group of people, gathering evidence, navigating court procedures, and meeting strict legal requirements.
 If you believe you have been wronged, but have questions about where to begin, our dedicated class actions team is always available to discuss your concerns and determine if a class proceeding is the right course of action.

 News & Views